 Selecting a Backpack

-You do not need a large pack for the Camino.
+You don’t need a large pack for the Camino.
 The most common pack size is 35-40 liters.
-If you are a smaller person or want to go ultra-light, you can get away with a 30-liter pack.
-If you are a larger person, you could go up to a 45-liter pack.
+If you’re a smaller person or want to go ultra-light, you can get away with a 30-liter pack.
+If you’re a larger person, you could go up to a 45-liter pack.
 Alternatively, if you already have a larger pack that you love, you can certainly bring it; just don’t over-pack it.